jcgerhard/cflib/vitepress/pages/utilities.md

 - `options` (object, optional)
   - `length` (number, default: 8)
     - The desired total length of the output string
+    - Must be a positive number
-    - The result will be padded to this length
+    - Must be greater than or equal to the length of the incremented number
   - `step` (number, default: 1)
     - The value to add to the `startNumber`
   - `character` (string, default: '0')
     - The character used for padding the beginning of the string
+    - Must be exactly 1 character

 - `callback` (function, optional)
   - Called with two parameters after incrementing the number: